The Foundations PressFISLI Curriculum › Manṭiq

 Why did classical Islamic scholars teach Mantiq?

 Classical scholars taught Mantiq because reasoning correctly about Islamic sources requires a formal framework.
-Al-Ghazali identified thirty valid syllogistic forms in the Quran.
+Al-Ghazali identified the major forms of valid syllogistic reasoning in the Quran.
 Allah commands "afalā ta'qilūn" forty-nine times.
 Mantiq is the science built to answer that command.

 What grade level is the Mantiq curriculum for?